 What about the complicated French irregular verbs?

-2. Irregular French verbs enjoy special treatment — you need to pay individual attention to each one.
-Don’t go after all the irregular verbs in the dictionary, though.
-Start with learning the most common.
+Irregular French verbs enjoy special treatment, it’s important that you pay individual attention to each one.
+It’s best to start off with learning the most common ones.

 |j’ai||je suis||je vais||je fais|

 |il/elle/on a||il/elle/on est||il/elle/on va||il/elle/on fait|